earlephilhower/arduino-pico/docs/ota.rst

     void setHostname(const char* hostname);
     void setPassword(const char* password);

 Certain basic protection is already built in and does not require any additional coding by the developer. `ArduinoOTA <https://github.com/earlephilhower/arduino-pico/tree/master/libraries/ArduinoOTA>`__ and espota.py use `Digest-MD5 <https://en.wikipedia.org/wiki/Digest_access_authentication>`__ to authenticate uploads.
-Integrity of transferred data is verified on the ESP side using `MD5 <https://en.wikipedia.org/wiki/MD5>`__ checksum.
+Integrity of transferred data is verified on the Pico side using `MD5 <https://en.wikipedia.org/wiki/MD5>`__ checksum.

 Make your own risk analysis and, depending on the application, decide what library functions to implement.
-If required, consider implementation of other means of protection from being hacked, like exposing modules for uploads only according to a specific schedule, triggering OTA only when the user presses a dedicated “Update” button wired to the ESP, etc.
+If required, consider implementation of other means of protection from being hacked, like exposing modules for uploads only according to a specific schedule, triggering OTA only when the user presses a dedicated “Update” button wired to the Pico, etc.

 Advanced Security - Signed Updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While the above password-based security will dissuade casual hacking attempts, it is not highly secure.
 For applications where a higher level of security is needed, cryptographically signed OTA updates can be required.
 This uses SHA256 hashing in place of MD5 (which is known to be cryptographically broken) and RSA-2048 bit level public-key encryption to guarantee that only the holder of a cryptographic private key can produce signed updates accepted by the OTA update mechanisms.

 Signed updates are updates whose compiled binaries are signed with a private key (held by the developer) and verified with a public key (stored in the application and available for all to see).
 The signing process computes a hash of the binary code, encrypts the hash with the developer's private key, and appends this encrypted hash (also called a signature) to the binary that is uploaded (via OTA, web, or HTTP server).
-If the code is modified or replaced in any way by anyone except the holder of the developer's private key, the signature will not match and the ESP8266 will reject the upload.
+If the code is modified or replaced in any way by anyone except the holder of the developer's private key, the signature will not match and the Pico will reject the upload.

 Cryptographic signing only protects against tampering with binaries delivered via OTA.
 If someone has physical access, they will always be able to flash the device over the serial port.
 Signing also does not encrypt anything but the hash (so that it can't be modified), so this does not protect code inside the device: if a user has physical access they can read out your program.